 1. In the Office program you are using, click File and on the panel at the left, click Save As.

-2. Click the More Options (below the Save as type field).
+2. Click More options (below the Save as type field).

 3. In the left panel, click Network to display the subsequent folders, as necessary.